trOnk12/rijksmusem/documentation/README.md

 ## GDPR consent

 AdsWizz services are GDPR compliant.
-As a result **_AdswizzSDK_** will decorate urls that connect to Adswizz services accordingly to reflect the desired GDPR user consent.
-To modify the GDPR consent you need to configured it like this:
+As a result, **_AdswizzSDK_** will decorate urls that connect to Adswizz services accordingly to reflect the desired GDPR user consent.
+To modify the GDPR consent you need to configure it like this:

 ```kotlin
     AdswizzSDK.gdprConsent = GDPRConsent.GRANTED